Cinema and Photography Minors

 Visual and Screen Cultures Minor

-The Minor in Visual and Screen Cultures allows students to specialize in the study of cinema and other visual media, with emphasis on the history, theory, and criticism of these art forms.
+The Minor in Visual and Screen Cultures allows students to specialize in the historical, theoretical and critical study of cinema and other visual media.

-Students who wish to minor in Visual and Screen Cultures must successfully complete at least 15 semester hours.
-The student must complete CP 101: Film History and Analysis, CP 210: History of Photography or CP 361: History of New Media, CP 260: Understanding Visual Media, one 3 credit cinema studies elective at the 300 level and one 3 credit studies elective at the 400 level in order to obtain a minor.
-All courses for the minor in cinema studies must be completed with a grade of C or higher.
-Courses for this minor may not be double-counted with a major in Cinema and Photography.
-A G.P.A. of 2.5 is required to add into and to remain in the minor.
+Students who wish to minor in Visual and Screen Cultures must successfully complete at least 20 semester hours of CP coursework.
+The student must complete CP 101: Film History and Analysis, CP 310: History of Photography or CP 441: History of New Media, CP 360A, B, C &D: Media Studies Still Image, Moving Image, Sound and Performance, one three credit studies elective at the 400-level and one three credit studies elective at the 300- or 400-level.
+All courses for the minor must be completed with a grade of C or higher.